 Murol has an ivory white smooth paste and a pale orange rind washed with beer and chilies.
-Its flavor is savory, mild and preferred by cheese lovers who enjoy soft tastes.
+Its flavour is savory, mild and preferred by cheese lovers who enjoy soft tastes.

 Other French cheeses: